it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/maturity_bp_mapping.rst

 Often the most important thing is to establish a priority for the tasks you want to complete so that you know exactly what to do the next time you have (or manage to create) a little time to focus on cybersecurity.

-To help with that priority, we recommend CIS's _`Small Business Guide <https://www.cisecurity.org/insights/white-papers/cis-controls-sme-guide>`.
+To help with that priority, we recommend CIS's `Small Business Guide <https://www.cisecurity.org/insights/white-papers/cis-controls-sme-guide>`_.
 It provides a very straightforward set of exercises to help you slowly build maturity in cybersecurity.

 |Maturity1| Maturity Baseline Priorities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(Convert these to links to BPs when available)

 1. Complete inventory worksheets:
     a.
 Enterprise asset inventory.